Skip to main content

 How much does Premium cost?

-Current pricing, trial terms, and regional availability are shown in the App Store before you purchase.
-Subscriptions are billed through Apple and may vary by region.
+Current pricing, trial terms, and regional availability are shown before you purchase.
+On iOS, subscriptions are billed through Apple.
+On hypome.com, subscriptions are billed through Stripe.
+Prices may vary by region and billing provider.

 How does the free trial work?

-Eligible users get a free trial on the annual plan.
-Trial eligibility is determined by Apple and generally applies to users who haven’t previously redeemed a HypoMe trial.
+Eligible users may get a free trial on the annual plan.
+Trial eligibility and exact terms are shown by Apple on iOS or by Stripe on the web before purchase.
 The trial converts to a paid subscription at the end of the trial period unless you cancel beforehand.

 How do I cancel?

-Cancel any time in your Apple ID Account Settings (apps.apple.com/account/subscriptions or Settings › [your name] › Subscriptions on iOS).
+For Apple-billed subscriptions, cancel any time in your Apple ID Account Settings (apps.apple.com/account/subscriptions or Settings › [your name] › Subscriptions on iOS).
+For Stripe-billed subscriptions, open HypoMe Settings on hypome.com and choose Manage Subscription to use Stripe’s billing portal.
 Cancellation takes effect at the end of the current billing period — you keep Premium access until then.

 How do I restore a previous purchase?

-Open HypoMe › Settings › Restore Purchases.
+For Apple purchases, open HypoMe on iOS › Settings › Restore Purchases.
 If you’re signed into the same Apple ID that made the purchase, entitlement is restored within a few seconds.
+For Stripe subscriptions, sign in on hypome.com with the same HypoMe account used at checkout.

 Can I get a refund?

-Refunds are processed by Apple, not HypoMe.
-Request a refund at reportaproblem.apple.com.
+Apple refunds are processed by Apple, not HypoMe.
+Request an Apple refund at reportaproblem.apple.com.
+For Stripe-billed web subscriptions, contact support@hypome.com.

 Does deleting my account cancel my subscription?

-No. Apple subscriptions are managed by Apple, not by us — deleting your HypoMe account does not cancel billing.
-Cancel your subscription in your Apple ID settings before deleting your account (HypoMe will warn you if you try to delete with an active subscription).
+Apple subscriptions are managed by Apple, so deleting your HypoMe account does not cancel Apple billing.
+Cancel Apple subscriptions in your Apple ID settings before deleting your account.
+Stripe subscriptions on hypome.com are cancelled during account deletion at the end of the current billing period.

 Apple Health / HealthKit